Celeste Barber

-Celeste Barber (born 1982) is an Australian comedian and media personality.
+Celeste Barber is an Australian comedian and media personality.

 Early life and education

-Celeste Barber was born on May 6 1982 and grew up in Terranora, on the far north coast of New South Wales coast.
+Barber grew up in Terranora, on the far north coast of New South Wales coast.
 She has one sibling, a sister, Olivia.
 She was diagnosed with ADD at the age of 16, while attending Saint Joseph's College, Tweed Heads.

-Leaving school and home aged 17, she trained in acting at drama school at University of Western Sydney's Theatre Nepean (no longer in existence), graduating in 2002.
+Leaving school and home aged 17, she trained in acting at drama school at University of Western Sydney's Theatre Nepean, graduating in 2002.

 Career

 Acting

 Barber became known for her role of paramedic Bree Matthews in the TV show All Saints (2005–2009), and for her roles in Office Correctness (a short video) and How Not to Behave.

 Barber was a sketch writer/performer on The Matty Johns Show.

 She stars in the lead role of the 2023 Netflix comedy Wellmania, which is an adaptation of journalist Brigid Delaney's memoir, Wellmania: Misadventures in the Search for Wellness.
 In the series, she performs all her own stunts.